jlucasmckay/jlucasmckay.github.io.v0/courses/2021/timeseries1/index.md

         1. Explicit vs. implicit representations of time
         1. Time to event: censored data and survival analysis
         1. Causal and non-causal data
-        1. Course focus: signals in which time is represented implicitly and sampled regularly, "high frequency" in statistics nomenclature
+        1. Course focus: signals in which time is represented implicitly and sampled regularly
     1. Simple operations for discovering a signal embedded in additive noise
         1. Regression onto a hypothesized basis
         1. Moving average smoothing
         1. Frequency-domain filtering
         1. Autoregressive estimation
+    1. Statistical considerations when using timeseries data
+        1. Samples are not independent and identically-distributed
+        1. Naive calculations of P values are a common error
 1. __Spectral analysis and filtering__
     1. Equivalence of frequency and time domain representations of signals
     1. Signal representation by Fourier series